espcarpi/red-light-green-light/README.md

 # How to play
 The game is based on making steps as you are doing normally in real life.
 That means, you should step one leg and then the other (left and right).
-If you make this movement when the image is green, then you will be able to score a point.
+If you make this movement when the image is green and the music is playing, you will be able to score a point.
 If you try to go just with one leg (for example the left one), a point will be discounted from your score until you reach 0.

 If you are playing without a keyboard (usually from mobile), your only way to make steps will be clicking the buttons on the screen.
 If you are playing with a keyboard, you will be able to make steps clicking the buttons on the screen or clicking the arrows (left and right) in your keyboard.